Designs of the Time: From Cornwall with Love

 From Cornwall with Love looked for radical and inventive ways to promote the values of Cornwall through its produce and products.

 The project worked with local producers and existing initiatives, such as Made in Cornwall, Hidden Art Cornwall and Taste of the Southwest, to use design to help push quality Cornish produce into the local and global spotlight.
 From Cornwall with Love focused on both products by local designers and makers as well as food produce, seeking to increase their availability and visibility.
 By establishing a link between the future brand and aspirations of the county, From Cornwall with Love aimed to stimulate growth in the dynamic businesses that will underpin Cornwall's future economy.
-Mark Irlam and Tom Tobia, founders of Something From Us, were the senior producers on this project.
+Mark Irlam and Tom Tobia, founders of Something From Us, were the senior producers of this project.

 New Work

-Targeting groups at real or perceived risk of redundancy, New Work sought to improve signposting to new employment opportunities relevant to the economy and society of 21st century Cornwall.
-The project focused on boosting future employment opportunities by improving awareness of, and signposting to, new jobs.
-Sponsored by the Learning Skills Council, the team worked with unemployed people, removing barriers, that prevented them from accessing skills and future employment opportunities in Cornwall.
+Targeting groups at real or perceived risk of redundancy, New Work sought to improve signposting to new employment opportunities relevant to the economy and society of 21st-century Cornwall.
+The project focused on boosting future employment opportunities by improving awareness of and signposting to new jobs.
+Sponsored by the Learning Skills Council, the team worked with unemployed people, removing barriers that prevented them from accessing skills and future employment opportunities in Cornwall.
 The project worked with people across Cornwall to demonstrate how they can achieve personal success and nurture individual talents in positive ways that are relevant to the economy and society of modern-day Cornwall.
 Robert Woolf & Kathryn Woolf from Sea Communications, a creative digital marketing agency, were the senior producers.

 Cornwall Works 50+

 Dott also worked with people and businesses to co-create ways to help older people find new work and stay in their jobs for longer.

-Cornwall's workforce is ageing and by 2017 about 34.4% of the workforce is predicted to be over 50.
+Cornwall's workforce is ageing, and by 2017, about 34.4% of the workforce is predicted to be over 50.
 As the demographic of the workplace changes, its provisions for older workers will need to adapt.
 Working hand-in-hand with businesses and communities, Cornwall Works 50+ looked at all sorts of ways to improve and extend employment opportunities for older people.
 Its key concerns included how to encourage employers to take on older workers and how to overcome barriers faced by older people wanting to return to the workforce.
 Deborah Szebeko and Ian Drysdale from ThinkPublic were the senior producers.

 Serious Play

-Through Serious Play, Designers co-design a playground that could potentially supply power to the National Grid and inspire new a whole new generation of play.
+Through Serious Play, Designers co-design a playground that could potentially supply power to the National Grid and inspire a whole new generation of play.